yaccos/PETRI-seq-persistence/README.md

 These warnings can be safely ignored, but if you still want to silence them, run `export LC_ALL=C` in your shell before running Snakemake.

-For using the cutoff selection tools, the `posDemux` package must be run outside the workflow.
+For using the cutoff selection tool, the `posDemux` package must be run outside the workflow.
 As of writing Bioconductor release 3.23 is not out yet and the package requires a minimum R version of 4.6.0 as per Bioconductor's policies.
 This makes the package trickier to install, but there are some options:

 * Install the devel version of R which is 4.6.
 You may use the `rig` version manager (https://github.com/r-lib/rig) for this as it allows you to install multiple versions of R and switch between them as needed.
 * Download the sources from GitHub and manually edit the minimum version requirements to your installed R version (everything above 4.4 should work).